Bipolar Disorder

 A note on Cyclothymic Disorder

-How is BPD treated?
+How is Bipolar Disorder treated?

 There are several methods for treating bipolar disorder.
 Varying methods are used to account for individual differences, preferences, and severity of symptoms.